Tuition Rebate Information

 - The first enrollment in any institution of higher education must be in the fall 1997 semester or later.

 If you have any questions about this program, please contact your academic adviser for more information.
-Please refer to the university policy, UPPS 03.01.13, for further review of the Tuition Rebate Program.

 Please note: Rebates will first be applied to outstanding obligations owed to Texas State prior to funds being issued to the student.